-- All payments of violation fines shall be made within 5 days after the issue date of each violation, excluding Saturdays, Sundays, and school holidays.
+- All payments of violation fines shall be made within five days after the issue date of each violation, excluding Saturdays, Sundays, and school holidays.

-- Failure to pay will result in an additional $15.00 late-fee after the five days excluding Saturdays, Sundays, and holidays.
+- Failure to pay will result in an additional $15 late fee after the five days excluding Saturdays, Sundays, and holidays.

 - Violation fines may be paid at the Public Safety Office (Student Success Center - Woodburn Hall) via cash, check, debit or credit card.